-Trump’s ‘Stop the Steal’ message is finding an international audience among conspiracy theorists and suspected cults
+Trump’s ‘stop the steal’ message finds an international audience among conspiracy theorists and suspected cults

-Hours before Wednesday’s pro-Trump march in Washington was due to begin, a crowd of a few hundred people in Tokyo gathered under American and Japanese “Rising Sun” flags — a symbol controversial in Asia due to its links to the Imperial-era — to hold a march in support of the embattled U.S. president.
+Hours before Wednesday’s pro-Trump march in Washington was to begin, a crowd of a few hundred people in Tokyo gathered under American and Japanese “Rising Sun” flags — a symbol controversial in Asia because of its links to the Imperial era — to hold a march in support of the embattled U.S. president.

 “Fight for Trump!” the crowd chanted in English.
-A sign held by protesters as the rally accused President-elect Joe Biden and the Democratic Party of committing the “Crime of Treason.”
+One sign accused President-elect Joe Biden and the Democratic Party of committing the “Crime of Treason.”

-There were also small protests Wednesday north of the U.S. border in the Canadian cities of Toronto, Vancouver and Calgary.
+There were also small protests Wednesday in the Canadian cities of Toronto, Vancouver and Calgary.
 At the protest in Vancouver, a photojournalist was punched by a Trump supporter in what was described as an unprovoked attack.

-Anna-Sophie Harling, head of Europe at NewsGuard, an firm that tracks misinformation online, said that her organization has tracked seen support for the “Stop the Steal” movement in Australia, Britain, France and Germany, in addition to Canada and Japan, with the message spreading between nations via social media.
+Anna-Sophie Harling, head of Europe at NewsGuard, a firm that tracks misinformation online, said her organization has also tracked support for the “stop the steal” movement in Australia, Britain, France and Germany with the message spreading via social media.

-Jacob Davey of the Institute for Strategic Dialogue, said pro-Trump messaging was being spread to Britain via niche social networks like Parler or Telegram.
+Jacob Davey of the Institute for Strategic Dialogue said pro-Trump messaging was being spread to Britain via niche social networks like Parler or Telegram.
 “This speaks to the increasingly transnational nature of the far-right, and in particular the influence American politics has on far-right extremism globally,” Davey said.

-Though small in scale, both Davey and Harling said some of the lingering support for Trump outside of U.S.-borders appeared to be linked to worrying conspiracy theories like QAnon, an American-born conspiracy theory that claims Trump is fighting an elite cabal of satanic pedophiles.
+Both Davey and Harling said some of the lingering support for Trump outside of U.S.-borders, though small in scale, appeared to be linked to worrying conspiracy theories like QAnon, an American-born baseless theory that claims Trump is fighting an elite cabal of satanic pedophiles.

-“If ever there was a sign that American tech platforms were having an impact on international discourse in a way that has no borders, this is it,” said Harling.
+“If ever there was a sign that American tech platforms were having an impact on international discourse in a way that has no borders, this is it,” Harling said.

-The support reflected controversial local movements too.
-In Tokyo, Wednesday’s protest was backed by the Happy Science religion, which has been described as a cult in foreign media.
-The group gained infamy last year for selling a “Spiritual Vaccine” that would cure covid-19 at a price of hundreds of dollars.
+The support reflected controversial local movements, too.
+In Tokyo, Wednesday’s protest was backed by the Happy Science religion, which has been described in foreign media as a cult.
+The group gained infamy last year for selling a “Spiritual Vaccine” that it claimed could cure covid-19 at a price of hundreds of dollars.

-In Taiwan, a “Stop the Steal” protest in late December drew that drew a reported 8,000 people was organized by a group linked to Falun Gong that has been criticized by former practitioners for its alleged rejection of modern medicine.
+In Taiwan, a “stop the steal” protest in late December that drew a reported 8,000 people was organized by a group linked to Falun Gong that has been criticized by former practitioners for its alleged rejection of modern medicine.

 This fringe but fervent support for Trump among these groups is a contrast to the widespread international condemnation of Wednesday’s events in Washington, where the storming of Capitol led to four deaths and widespread chaos in the halls of America’s highest legislature.

-Trump’s unfounded claims that he has was robbed of the U.S. presidential election last November have found few public supporters among world leaders, who have congratulated Biden on winning the presidency.
+Trump’s unfounded claims that he was robbed of reelection in November have found few public supporters among world leaders, who have congratulated Biden on winning the presidency.
 On Thursday, even members of Europe’s far-right had distanced themselves from the violent scenes in Washington.

-Still, the rallying cry of “Stop the Steal” has found support among some public figures who viewed Trump’s situation with sympathy.
+Still, the rallying cry of “stop the steal” has found support among some public figures who viewed Trump’s situation with sympathy.

 Brazilian President Jair Bolsonaro has been one of the few world leaders to voice support for Trump’s electoral cause, telling reporters Wednesday that his own situation was like Trump’s.
 “I have indications there was fraud in my election,” he said of the 2018 election, which he won.